mgrebler/tennis-coding-challenge/tennis_calculator/instructions/02A_README_all_at_home_option.md

 Your tests can include whatever dependencies you want.

-Attached are the README.md file, explaining the application, and a txt file with sample input.
+Attached are the README.md file, explaining the application, and a full_tournament.txt file with sample input.

 Best of luck.